okeeffed/dennisokeeffe-blog/content/blog/2020-11-28-gatsby-starter-blog-creating-similar.md

 With that, we are ready to start up our development environment running `npm start` and get going!

+> Note: once you start with `npm start`, your site should be live on `localhost:8000`.
+If for whatever reason you have issues where the page constantly reloads (like I did) then an interim solution is to go to `127.0.0.1:8000` instead.

 ## The related component

 Create a new file `src/components/related.js` and add the following code: